surifirstpin/biplus_documentation/docs/New Website.md

 ## Our Mission
-is to bring better insights and
+bringing better insights and data-driven decisions to every business

 We create an ability to turn your actions into
 ## "Opportunity In Hand"